edgedb/easy-edgedb/chapter15/index.md

 2. How would you let the user know that it needs to be called 'Horse'?

-3. How would you make sure that `name` for type `PC` is always between 5 and 30 characters in length?
+3. How would you make sure that `name` for type `NPC` is always between 5 and 30 characters in length?

    Try it first with `expression on`.